 ** Filippo Tommaso Marinetti authored the 'Futurist Manifesto' (Manifeste du futurisme) and published it in the French newspaper Le Figaro on 20 February 1909.
 That same year he published the Second Futurist Manifesto under the title 'Let's Murder the Moonlight' (Uccidiamo il chiaro di luna!).

 Brian Ambroziak is an Associate Professor of Architecture at the University of Tennessee, Knoxville.
 He received his Masters of Architecture degree from Princeton University and his Bachelor of Science in Architecture from the University of Virginia.
-His research engages the creative process, the development of the artistic conscience, and focuses on the complex relationship between design and methods of representation and visualization.
 He teaches courses in drawing, digital representation and time-based digital media, fundamental design and analysis, and advanced topic studios.
 His publications include Michael Graves: Images of a Grand Tour (2005) and Infinite Perspectives: Two Thousand Years of Three Dimensional Mapmaking (1999) with Princeton Architectural Press.
 He and his partner Katherine Ambroziak have been finalists in design competitions that include the National World War II Memorial and a design for St. Mark’s Coptic Canadian Village.